NOAA-OWP/t-route/doc/api/api_docs.md

 5. Click execute
 6. A Status 201 code means the run ran, and test/api/data/troute_output will be populated in the `{lid}/` folder

-### Testing the LowerColorado test cases:
+#### Testing the LowerColorado test cases through docker compose:
 1. Run the compose.yaml file from the base dir using: `docker compose --env-file ./compose.env up --build`
 2. visit `localhost:8000/docs` in your browser
-3. Execute the `/api/v1/flow_routing/v4/tests/LowerColorado` endpoint using the default parameter file path
+3. Execute the `/api/v1/flow_routing/v4/tests/LowerColorado` endpoint using the default parameter file path for LowerColorado_TX_v4
 4. A Status 201 code means the run ran, and the defined yaml output will be populated